10 Things to Consider When Designing A Hybrid Work Model

 - Increasing meeting cadence

 Companies practicing regular check-ins between managers and their direct reports already had success before hybrid work was the norm.
 Frequent 1-on-1s keep team members on track with expectations and outcomes; they allow goals to be assessed and optimised, facilitate priorities being communicated, and help mitigate the isolating feeling working from home can cause some people.
+Check out our 1-on-1 meeting templates that can help your managers facilitate this change.

 - The Coaching Manager